"The good building is not one that

 bedroom.
 It sported a twin of the trio of sash windows and the fixed-pane leaded glass I had noted in the living room,

-also set into a projecting bay.
+likewise set into a projecting bay.
 I tried the sash windows to see if they still worked, which they did.
-The windows overlooked mature oak trees fringed by blue sky – a real forest, it seemed.
-Obscuring the top of these windows was a heavy wooden valence
+The windows overlooked mature oak trees that were fringed by blue sky – a real forest, it seemed.
+Obscuring the top of these windows was a heavy wooden valence with a pull cord, intended to

-The adjoining bedroom, less generous than the main, was nonetheless still a decent size.
+The adjoining bedroom, less generous than the main one, was nonetheless still a decent size.
 Similarly intact, it sloped diagonally towards the far corner.
-Clearly something had caused the building to settle that way.
+Clearly something had caused the building to settle in that way.
 Initial feelings of alarm at potential structural flaws subsided as I realized that there were no visible cracks in the floor, walls or ceiling.
-Whatever had caused the subsidence obviously happened long ago, and things had not deteriorated further.
-Abstractly, the floor's lack of level recalled the charm of antique Tudor buildings that have wandered structurally but remain sound after centuries of use.
+Whatever had caused the subsidence obviously had happened long ago, and things had not deteriorated further since then.
+Abstractly, the floor's lack of level recalled somewhat the charm of antique Tudor buildings that have wandered structurally but remain sound after centuries of use.
 I resumed thinking positively about the room, focusing again on its assets.
-Among these were windows on two walls, one a generously proportioned sash window facing west with great views to oaks, another of diamond-paned leaded glass capping another pretty incised shelf.
+Among these were windows on two walls, one a generously proportioned sash window facing west with great views to oaks, another of diamond-paned leaded glass that capped another pretty incised shelf.
 Once again, I was impressed by the ensemble of features.

 From here I re-entered the central hallway, briefly poking my head through the open door to the attic, an unfinished space accessed via a steep staircase.
 I could hear people going over it with the realtor, so I opted to move on to the bathroom, which had just been vacated by some other potential buyers.
 I checked any rising enthusiasm in anticipation of this room possibly being a scene of considerable error and excess.
-This turned out to be wise, as the updating couldn't have been more nightmarish.
-A small room, perhaps five by ten (standard for its era) the entire setup said do-it-yourself, with fixtures, fittings and overall decor purchased from some budget home centre.
-It was lamentably bad: nondescript vinyl roll-tile flooring, straight-backed prairie-motel-type shower tub with no shower (unfathomable), cultured marble vanity (concrete, surfaced with glossy plastic) fibreboard cupboards under, unpainted cork-board ceiling tiles, plus a toilet too small to be comfortable for anyone with real legs.
-The piece de resistance, however, was a vaguely art-nouveau-style wallpaper featuring a repeating image of a woman lounging dreamily while smoking, which (for added charm) was vinyl-coated.
+This turned out to be a wise decision, as the updating couldn't have been more nightmarish.
+A small room, perhaps five by ten (standard for the era) the entire setup now said do-it-yourself, with fixtures, fittings and overall decor purchased from some budget home centre.
+It was lamentably bad too: nondescript vinyl roll-tile flooring, straight-backed prairie-motel-type shower tub with no shower (unfathomable), cultured marble vanity (concrete, surfaced in glossy plastic) fibreboard cupboards under, unpainted cork-board ceiling tiles, plus a toilet too small to be comfortable for anyone with real legs.
+The piece de resistance, however, was a vaguely art-nouveau-style wallpaper featuring a repeating image of a woman lounging dreamily while smoking something, which (for added charm) came vinyl-coated.
 This made for a truly hideous jumble.
-"Oh my!" said a deeply shocked woman's voice from somewhere behind me, catching sight of the wallpaper.
+"Oh my!" said a deeply shocked woman's voice from somewhere behind me, upon catching sight of the wallpaper.

 Knock-off wallpaper after a Mucha original, for effect |

-Editing out the chaos of these compounding errors, I looked for positives.
-One was the original full-size, west-facing window, trim boards intact, sitting mid-wall over the motel-shower-tub with no shower.
-Admitting oodles of natural light, it connected to a meadow scene featuring mature oaks fringed by tall firs.
+Editing out the chaos of these compounded errors, I searched for positives.
+One was the original full-size, west-facing window, its trim boards intact, sitting mid-wall above the motel-shower-tub sans shower.
+Admitting oodles of natural light, it connected to a meadow scene featuring mature oaks that were fringed by tall firs.
 I had caught a version of this scene through the window in the second bedroom, and prior to that, through the kitchen windows.
-This brought home the realization that on the west side, the house was ensconced in a natural meadow in a mature woodland.
-You could
+This brought home the realization that on the west side, the house was actually ensconced in a natural meadow in a mature woodland.
+From the bathroom, you could

 just make out another dwelling beyond the perimeter, but it was set low enough in the

-landscape that the eyes were naturally drawn to the fenced edge.
+landscape that the eyes were naturally drawn to the fenced between the properties.
 I

 couldn't help thinking that in spite of all the manifest errors in this bathroom, the tub